 Some Catholics and other so-called Christians often use the Old Testament, also known as the Old Covenant or Torah, to justify their actions, especially when it comes to condemning another person even unto death.
-This happens even when Christ shows us another way to act and, in some cases, specifically tells us that such acts are not allowed.
+This happens even as Christ shows us another way to act and specifically tells us that such acts are not allowed.

 Some of the most ardent anti-abortion activists that call themselves ‘pro-life’ even support the death penalty and are against programs that promote rehabilitation, independence, and other means of help that would get people out of poverty.
 But Christ was instructional when it came to all of these matters and His Word is recorded in the Gospels for all.